svilupp/svilupp.github.io/wip/analysts_tips_for_beginnings3.md

-@def title = "Julia for Data: Tips for Better Beginning #2"
+@def title = "Julia for Analysts: Tips for Better Beginnings - Embrace the REPL (#3)"
 <!-- @def published = "20 August 2022" -->
+@def drafted = "17 August 2022"
 @def tags = ["julia","beginners"]

 # THIS IS AN UNFINISHED DRAFT